John Marzetti: Biography

-Marzetti was born in Bagni di Lucca, Tuscany in 1836 and emigrated to the United States as a child.
+Marzetti was born in Bagni di Lucca, Tuscany, in 1836 and emigrated to the United States as a child.
 He went on to work in shipping on the Ohio River before arriving in the city of Columbus in the summer of 1861, barefoot with only five cents in his pocket.
 He sold a pocket watch for twelve dollars and purchased two barrels of apples with the proceeds, selling them at the corner of High and Gay streets in Downtown Columbus and reinvesting the proceeds to purchase more fruit.
 It was also in 1861 that Marzetti married his wife, Marie Simons.
-They had five children: John, Edward, Joseph, Mary, and Ella.
+They had five children: John Jr., Edward, Joseph, Mary, and Ella.
+John Jr., who also went by Johnny, became a real estate developer like his father before dying in 1872.